airmeter-io/website/jsonapi.markdown

 ## Settings Management

 ### LOADSETTINGS
 This command gets the current settings as stored within the configuration partition on the device's flash storage.
-It is use in conjunction with **SAVESETTINGS**  to implement the settings screen within the Web UI.
+It is use in conjunction with **SAVESETTINGS**  to implement the settings screen within the web interface.

 #### Parameters
 None